obrunet/my-own-dataquest.io-codes/README.md

 	* Functions: Fundamentals
 	* Functions: Intermediate
 	* Project: Learn and Install Jupyter Notebook
-	* Guided Project: Profitable App Profiles for the App Store and Google Play Markets
+	* Project: Profitable App Profiles for the App Store and Google Play Markets

 * Python for Data Science: Intermediate
 	* Working with Strings in Python